Post Updated:🕓 16 min read

 Buying a wetsuit is likely to be the second biggest purchase you’ll make on your way to becoming a weekend surfing pro.
-This wetsuit buying guide will help unravel any mystery thrown your way during the process of buying a wetsuit.
+My ‘Wetsuit Buying Guide’ will help unravel any mystery thrown your way during the process of buying a wetsuit.
 It will also leave you with some great tips to make your journey towards surfing warmth that little bit easier.

 Why should I use a wetsuit?